-In this section we present a summary of results obtained from observations with the IBIS instrument, demonstrating the IBIS capabilities.
+In this section we present a summary of results obtained from observations with the IBIS instrument, illustrating its capabilities.
 The selection is by no means exhaustive.

-From the IBIS survey it is estimated that a 1 mCrab source in a 1 Ms observation provides a 5σ detection (20-100 keV), assuming negligible systematic errors as normally observed for extragalactic fields.
+From the second IBIS survey it is estimated that a 1 mCrab source in a 1 Ms observation provides a 5 σ detection (20-100 keV), assuming negligible systematic errors as normally observed for extragalactic fields.
 This corresponds to a flux of $2x10^{-11}$ erg cm-2 s-1 in the 13-80 keV band.
 In AO-1 and AO-2 most of the Core programme was devoted to the Galactic Center Deep Exposure (GCDE) and the Galactic Plane Scans (GPS).
-In AO-3 it was devoted to the Galactic Centre, Galactic latitude scans, Galactic arms (Scutum and Norma) and an extra-galactic field.
-The second IBIS survey programme (only covering the first 2 years of Core Program and public observations, with a total exposure exceeding 10 Ms) revealed the presence of ~210 sources detected down to ~1 mCrab.
-About 50% of the sky is covered by this survey.
-Most of the sources are identified with Galactic X-ray binary systems; 39 sources are of unknown nature.
-So far IBIS has been able to detect about 100 new objects1.
+In AO-3 it was devoted to the Galactic Centre, Galactic latitude scans, Galactic arms (Scutum and Norma) and an extragalactic field.
+In AO-4 the Core programme observation focused on deep observations of the Galactic plane region.
+The third IBIS survey programme (covering all Core Programme and public data data available from launch to the end of April 2006, with a total exposure exceeding 40 Ms) revealed the presence of more than 400 sources detected in the 20-100 keV range, down to ~1 mCrab, including both transients and faint persistent objects.
+More than about 70% of the sky is covered by this survey with an exposure of at least 10 ksec.
+Most of the sources (~40%) are identified with Galactic accreting binary systems, ~30% are extra-galactic objects. ~25% of the sources are of unknown nature.
+So far IBIS has been able to detect about 170 new objects1.
 The (point) sources account for most of the Milky Way's emission in hard X-rays/soft γ -rays, leaving at most a minor role for diffuse processes.

-With the exposures provided by, e.g., the pointings as part of the Core and Key Program (see the AO-4 INTEGRAL Guaranteed Time and Key Programme documents) IBIS is able to detect any Galactic hard X/gamma-ray transient in outburst.
+With the exposures provided by, e.g., the pointings as part of the Core and Key Program (see the AO-5 INTEGRAL Guaranteed Time and Key Programme documents) IBIS is able to detect any Galactic hard X/gamma-ray transient in outburst.
 Subsequent follow-up longer observations can monitor the light curve of the transient, its spectral evolution, and possible transient lines with high spectroscopic quality.
 For example, the black-hole candidate transients IGR J17464-3213/H1743-322 and GX 339-4 have been monitored quite extensively, and state transitions, have been seen.
 With regard to transient lines, the only example known is Nova Muscae 1991 (GS 1124-68) which showed a broad line at 480 keV - redshifted annihilation? - and another spectral feature near 200 keV, possibly due to Compton backscattering.